Early 1900s | 1929 | 1950 | 1980s | 2000s | 2007 - 2022 | 2023 onwards

 A new chapter

-In 2017, the City first addressed the neighborhood’s issues by publishing the first framework for the renewal of the area, now nicknamed M4H.
-The plan was based on participatory urban design and the involvement of the healthy forces animating the area and saw the publication of an updated version in 2022.
-The framework is designed to facilitate and foster collaboration across the different players in the area, towards the vision for a modern neighborhood featuring a makers’ district and a residential complex.
-The framework also designates the area to become home to sustainable innovative solutions for transportation, waste management, and energy.
+In 2017, the city addressed the problems of the neighborhood for the first time by publishing the first framework for the renewal of the area, now nicknamed M4H.
+The plan was based on participatory urban design and the inclusion of the healthy forces that animate the area, and an updated version was published in 2022.
+The framework is designed to facilitate and encourage collaboration between the different actors in the area, towards the vision of a modern neighborhood with a makers' district and a residential complex.
+The framework also envisions the area becoming home to sustainable, innovative solutions for transportation, waste management, and energy.

-The new plans for M4H will make it one of the largest inner-city developments in the Netherlands, a knowledge hub and lab for sustainable futures in mobility, energy, and future-oriented know-how.
+The new plans for M4H will make it one of the largest inner-city developments in the Netherlands, a knowledge hub and lab for a sustainable future in mobility, energy and future-oriented know-how.

-Katoenhuis is adapting to the evolving purpose of the M4H area and becomes a hub for immersive technologies, new media art, and innovation.
+Katoenhuis adapts to the evolving purpose of the M4H area and becomes a hub for immersive technologies, new media art and innovation.